Seagate/cortx-hare/Quick Start Guide.md

   HTTP Proxy server name: <IP address of node-1>
   HTTP Proxy server port: 28081
   ```
-  `HTTP Proxy server name` field should be set to the IP address of
-  the primary node.
+  The `HTTP Proxy server name` field should be set to the IP address of the primary node.

 3. Run the following command.

   ```sh